interlock-network/interlock-docs/whitepaper.md

   </tr>
   </table>

-We also mint new tokens as necessary to meet staking obligations &mdash; which is only necessary *after* all tokens are emitted, or if all tokens are held but unused by their owners.
-Most projects try to "control" the price by controlling supply, but we feel that this is a fool's errand, and that it would be much more robust to *stimulate demand* for the token by making it *useful* and *desirable*.

 ### Staking and Earning
 Even though we touched on it earlier, we feel it bears repeating under what circumstances tokens move across the network.
 There are 4